SKrotkih/SimpleOrganizer/README.md

 The Project is in progress.
 In future:
 - add or remove icons and categories
-- make login (now is used login with default user and password on the parse.com).
+- make login (at present default user and password are used for login to the backend (parse.com server)).
-- add events to the Reminder app
+- will be able to add events to the Reminder app
-- Core Data on iCloud (backend).
+- local database will be on the iCloud.

 ## Requirements